joebew42/joebew42.github.io/_posts/2020-11-03-essence-and-learning-in-code.markdown

 At its bare minimum, I want a rover to be able to move up.
 Nothing more, nothing less.

-Starting from there, I then continued followed an incremental approach by supporting the concept of a single command, a sequence of commands, the obstacles, and so on.
+Starting from there, I then continued follow an incremental approach by supporting the concept of a single command, a sequence of commands, the obstacles, and so on.

 ### Unusual Spending Kata